knative/docs/docs/developer/eventing/sources/apiserversource/getting-started.md

         Where:

         - `<role-binding>` is the name of the RoleBinding that you want to create.
-        - `<cluster-role>` is the name of the Role that you created in step 3 earlier.
+        - `<role>` is the name of the Role that you created in step 3 earlier.
         - `<service-account>` is the name of the ServiceAccount that you created in step 2 earlier.
         - `<namespace>` is the name of the namespace that you created in step 1 earlier.